 “Scolds they gag and set them at their own doors for certain hours together, for all comers and goers to gaze at; were this a Law in England and well executed it would in a little time prove an effectual remedy to cure the noise that is in many women’s heads.”

-Over time, the crime became lest common.
+Over time, the crime became less common.
 John Adams notes in his diary in July of 1766 “… a common Scold is punishable by putting into the Ducking Stool.
 Prosecutions rare, tho the offence frequent.”

 Cranch caught Royall’s case.
-His ruling: punishment by ducking was, in fact, barbaric and prohibited, but a scold could still be punished by a fine.
-He ordered Royall fined – and ducking stools were put on the shelf as the common scold laws gradually fell out of use.
+His ruling: punishment by ducking was, in fact, barbaric and prohibited.
+But a scold, he ruled, could still receive a fine as punishment.
+He ordered Royall fined – and put ducking stools on the shelf as the common scold laws gradually fell out of use.